Nina-Y/BackendHomeworkAssignment/README.md

 ### Running the Application

-- To run the application with a specified input file: mvn compile exec:java -Prun -Dexec.args="src/main/resources/input.txt"
+- The application supports running with the default `input.txt` file located in the `src/main/resources` directory or a user-provided file path through the command line: mvn clean compile exec:java

 ### Running the Tests

-- To run the application with a specified input file: mvn test
+- To run the test:
+  mvn test

 ### Design Decisions

-- Use of Java NIO for File Operations:
-The java.nio.file package is used for reading input files and handling file paths.
-This decision was made to leverage the modern, efficient, and scalable I/O capabilities provided by NIO.

-- Map Initialization in Static Block:
+- ShipmentDiscountCalculator class is the main class responsible for reading shipment transactions from an input file and outputting the results after applying discount rules.

+- ShipmentDiscountRule class encapsulates the logic for calculating discounts based on shipment provider, package size, and other criteria.
+This class makes the code more modular, allowing easy modification or extension of discount rules without affecting the core functionality of the ShipmentDiscountCalculator.
-Prices and minimum prices for shipments are initialized in a static block within the ShipmentDiscountCalculator class.
+Prices and minimum prices for shipments are initialized in a static block.
 This ensures that these values are loaded once and available throughout the class without redundant initializations.

-- ShipmentDiscountCalculator class:
-ShipmentDiscountCalculator is the main class of the application.
-It reads shipment transactions from an input file, applies discount rules, and outputs the results.
-The class also maintains pricing information for different shipment sizes and providers.
-It tracks discounts and ensures that the correct discount is applied according to predefined rules.

-- MonthlyDiscountTracking class:
-The MonthlyDiscountTracker class is used to keep track of discounts and apply rules on a per-month basis.
+- MonthlyDiscountTracking class is used to keep track of discounts and apply rules on a per-month basis.

+- Use of Java NIO for File Operations - the java.nio.file package is used for reading input files and handling file paths.

-- Unit Testing with JUnit:
-JUnit is used for unit testing.
-The test class ShipmentDiscountCalculatorTest captures the output of the main application and compares it with expected output from a file.
+- Unit Testing with JUnit - the test class ShipmentDiscountCalculatorTest captures the output of the main application and compares it with expected output from a file.